datahubio/blog/publish-your-obsidian-vault-with-datahub-cloud.md

 ---
-title: How to Publish Your Obsidian Vault with DataHub Cloud
+title: "DataHub Cloud: How to Publish Your Obsidian Vault"
-authors: [Ola Rubaj]
+description: A step-by-step guide on publishing your Obsidian vault online using DataHub Cloud.
+Learn how to make your notes accessible, track changes, and collaborate with others by connecting your vault to GitHub and creating a website, suitable for users of all technical levels.
 date: 2024-07-10
+authors:
+  - Ola Rubaj
+tags:
+  - datahub-cloud
 ---

 Publishing your Obsidian vault with DataHub Cloud is an excellent way to make your notes accessible online, track changes over time, and collaborate with others.
 This guide will walk you through the process step-by-step, starting with getting your vault onto GitHub and then using DataHub Cloud to create a website for your notes, making it simple even for non-tech-savvy users.